MadRiver44/wdi/whiteboarding.md

 ### Reverse A String
 Source: [leetcode](https://leetcode.com/problems/reverse-string/)
-Write a function called `reverseString` that will take a string and return the reversed string.
+Write a function called `reverseString` that will take a string and return the string reversed.

 **Input:** 'abcd'
 **Output:** 'dcba’

 **Hint:** Start by creating an empty string.
-Then using a for loop in reverse order concat the string.
+Then using a loop in reverse order to concat a new string.

 #### Solution 1
 <details>